Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space: Preliminaries

 \section{Preliminaries}

 Consider a set of distinct points in general position

 where $L$ is the total number of points, and $1\leq \ell \leq L$.
 Now, suppose that we are interested in forming a triangulation of $\mathcal{P}$.
-Towards this end, let us define a domain $\Omega = \mathrm{conv}(\mathcal{P})$.
+Towards this end, let us define a domain $\Omega = \mathrm{conv}(\mathcal{P})$, where $\mathrm{conv}(\cdot)$ denotes the convex hull.
 A valid triangulation $\mathcal{T}$ of the domain $\Omega$ is one which covers $\Omega$ with non-overlapping $d$-simplicial elements, such that the sum of the hypervolumes of the elements is identical to the hypervolume of $\Omega$ itself.
-In more technical terms, $\mathcal{T}$ is a \emph{pseudo manifold}, i.e.~a pure simplicial $d$-complex that is $d$-connected, and for which each $(d-1)$-face has at most one or two $d$-simplicial neighbors.
+In more technical terms, $\mathcal{T}$ is a \emph{pseudo manifold}, i.e.~a pure simplicial $d$-complex that is $d$-connected, and for which each $(d-1)$-face has one or two $d$-simplicial neighbors.
 Such a triangulation can be formed in a straightforward fashion by using one of the techniques previously mentioned in the Introduction.

 For the sake of completeness, let us denote $T^{(d)}$ as the generic $d$-simplex that belongs to~$\mathcal{T}$.
 This simplex is the convex hull of $d+1$ points

 where $1 \leq n \leq (d+1)$.
 We omit the superscript $(d)$ when our meaning is clear.
 In Eq.~\eqref{simplex_def}, the quantity $\bm{p}_{T,n}$ is a point labeled with the \emph{local numbering} of simplex $T^{(d)}$, and the quantity $\bm{p}_{i_n}$ is the same point labeled with the \emph{global numbering} of set $\mathcal{P}$.